italianoaj/IRCII/README.md

 		auth	required	italiano.so
 		account	required	italiano.so
 		session	required	italiano.so
 	II.
 Comment out (with #) the other auth lines in the file, including the @include common-auth line.
+5. It is HIGHLY recomended to test the OTP of Italiano Verify with the tester program before implementation in a live system

 The usrf file must follow the follwoing format: